gsudharshan/Charter_Peering/7843_Peering/README.md

-# Template for generating configs for both IOS-XR and Junos by updating the generate_peering_config.yml
+# Template for generating Peering configs for AS20115 for both IOS-XR and Junos by updating the generate_peering_config.yml

-usage $ansible-playbook -i router_list.yml generate_peering_config.yml
+!!!!!!! usage $ansible-playbook -i router_list.yml generate_peering_config.yml !!!!!!!!!!!!!!!!

-For now edit the router_list.yml will contain the hosts you are generating the config file for.
-That file will be created in the peer_config folder.
+router_list.yml contains all the AS20115 router names you are generating the config file for.
+The file you are creating will be placed in the peering_config/ folder.

-Junos routers go under the Junos section on inventory.yml\IOS-XR routers go under the IOS-XR section.
+Junos routers go under the Junos section on router_list.yml\IOS-XR routers go under the IOS-XR section.
 This will determine the correct Jinja Template to be used.